MrPowerScripts/MrPowerScripts.com/_posts/2018/2018-09-26-best-nodejs-manager.md

 title: The best nodejs version manager - n
 categories: [nodejs, review]
 tags: [mrpowerscripts, n tutorial, nodejs version manager, manage nodejs versions, nodejs version tool ]
-description-long: Nodejs is the javascript runtime that will not go away even though people have been complaining about it for a long time.
-Things get trickier when you add `npm` into the mix.
-Your project you want to work on might require an older version of nodejs, but you have the latest and greatest version installed.
-The incredibly simple tool with a fitting name called - n - can help you quickly manage the version of nodejs that you're currently using.
 ---

 Nodejs is the javascript runtime that will not go away even though [people have been complaining about it for a long time](https://news.ycombinator.com/item?id=2709539).
 Things get trickier when you add `npm` into the mix.
 Your project you want to work on might require an older version of nodejs, but you have the latest and greatest version installed. {% include youtubePlayer.html id="bsJj6ii9_Fk" %} The incredibly simple tool with a fitting name called - n - can help you quickly manage the version of node that you're currently using.